 Background information

-DataWorks is an end-to-end big data development and governance platform based on big data compute engines.
-DataWorks provides features such as data development, task scheduling, and data management.
-You can create synchronization tasks in DataWorks to rapidly synchronize data from various data sources to Alibaba Cloud Elasticsearch.
+DataWorks is an end-to-end big data development and governance platform built on top of big data compute engines.
+It provides data development, task scheduling, and data management capabilities.
+You can create synchronization tasks in DataWorks to move data from a wide range of sources to Alibaba Cloud Elasticsearch.

 Alibaba Cloud PolarDB for Xscale (PolarDB-X) (formerly DRDS)